Stochastic gradient descent in high dimensions for multi-spiked tensor PCA

-In the field of statistical physics of learning and the related results in high-dimensional probability, single- and multi-index models can be viewed as examples of the \emph{teacher-student model}, see e.g.~\cite{engel2001statistical,zdeborova2016statistical}, in which a specific target function is learned using a chosen architecture, typically with knowledge of the form of the hidden model.
+In the field of statistical physics of learning and related results in high-dimensional probability, single- and multi-index models can be viewed as instances of the \emph{teacher-student model}, see e.g.~\cite{engel2001statistical,zdeborova2016statistical}, in which a specific target function is learned using a chosen architecture, typically with knowledge of the form of the hidden model.
 The dynamics of gradient-based methods are usually studied using closed-form, low-dimensional, and asymptotically exact dynamical systems towards which the gradient trajectories are shown to concentrate as the input dimension and number of sample diverge while remaining proportional.
 In the case of online learning, these dynamics lead to sets of ordinary differential equations (ODEs).
 For instance, such ODEs have been analyzed for committee machines~\cite{saad1995line} and two-layer neural networks~\cite{goldt2019dynamics,veiga2022phase}.
-When a full-batch is used, the correlations throughout the entire trajectory result in a set of integro-differential equations, known as \emph{dynamical mean-field theory} in statistical physics, for which there has been renewed interest in recent years in the context of classification problems and learning single and multi-index functions in the proportional limit of dimension and number of samples, using both powerful heuristics~\cite{sarao2019,sarao2019bis,mignacco2020dynamical}, and rigorous methods ~\cite{celentano2021high,gerbelot2024rigorous}.
-Despite their theoretical significance, the resulting equations are often challenging to analyze beyond a few steps and are limited to studying linear sample complexity regimes.
-As a consequence, applying these tools to address questions related to global convergence, characterization of fixed points, or achieving polynomial sample complexity remains difficult.
+When full-batch learning is considered, correlations along the entire trajectory lead to integro-differential equations, known in statistical physics as \emph{dynamical mean-field theory}.
+Recently, there has been renewed interest in this framework for classification tasks and learning single- and multi-index functions in the proportional limit of dimension and sample size, using both heuristic methods~\cite{sarao2019,sarao2019bis,mignacco2020dynamical} and rigorous approaches~\cite{celentano2021high,gerbelot2024rigorous}.
+Despite their theoretical importance, these equations are often difficult to analyze beyond a few steps and are typically limited to linear sample complexity regimes.
+Consequently, applying these tools to study global convergence, characterize fixed points, or achieve polynomial sample complexity remains challenging.